Day 1: Arrival in Panama City

 Days 6 - 7: Summit Gardens and Pipeline Road

-Nestled in the vast Soberania National Park Rainforest, on the banks of the Chagres River and Panama Canal, is the superb Gamboa Rainforest Resort.
-Balcony rooms have hammocks along with river views.
+Nestled in the vast Soberania National Park Rainforest, on the banks of the Panama Canal, is our superb accommodation.
 This is an area rich in bird species, including 3 species of forest-falcons, 16 species of hummingbirds, Chestnut-mandibled Toucan, Great Jacamar, Masked Tityra, Bright-rumped Attila, Broad-billed and Rufous Motmots, Blue Cotinga, Black-headed Tody-Flycatcher, Brownish Flycatcher (Twistwing), Plumbeous and Semiplumbeous Hawks, Great Black Hawk, Black Hawk-Eagle, Crested Eagle, Green Shrike-Vireo, Short-tailed Nighthawk, Spectacled Owl, Black-chested Jay and many antbirds, woodcreepers, puffbirds and trogons.
 Mammals include Three-toed and Two-toed Sloths, White-faced Capuchin and Agoutis.

 Old Gamboa Road passes through scrubby and secondary growth habitat as well as pastures and other open country areas.
 Possibilities include Red-naped (Geoffroy’s) Tamarin monkeys and Central American Agoutis, along with Lance-tailed Manakin, Rosy Thrush-Tanager, Orange-billed Sparrow, Blue-crowned Motmot, Rufous-and-white Wren (a fine singer), Rufous-breasted Wren, three species of greenlets, and Green Honeycreeper are some we look for as well as a Panamanian endemic, Yellow-green Tyrannulet.
 Both Jet and White-bellied Antbirds occur in brushy thickets, and other interesting birds in this area include Scrub Greenlet and White-necked Puffbird.